View Document Text

 D.

-periodic investment reports that document investment performance, consistency of fund
+investment reports that document investment performance, consistency of fund management and

 E.

-have a qualified default investment alternative (“QDIA”) for participants who are automatically
+a qualified default investment alternative (“QDIA”) for participants who are automatically enrolled in the

 III.